-The 2013-2038 Regional Transportation Plan was adopted by the RVMPO Policy Committee on March 26, 2013, as was an amended 2012-15 TIP.
+The 2013-2038 Regional Transportation Plan was amended by the RVMPO Policy Committee on August 26, 2014, as was an adopted 2015-18 TIP.
 The associated air quality conformity determination for both documents was adopted by the Policy Committee at the same time.
-USDOT issued a conformity determination on April 26, 2013.
+USDOT issued a conformity determination on TBD.

-Resolution 2014 - 2
+Resolution 2015 - 2